Usage

 Step 1 - Install the video filters library

-This library adds the required native module for processing the video stream and manipulating it with your desired video filter.
+This library adds the native module for video stream processing and filter manipulation.

 Step 2 - Wrap under Provider component

-• <BackgroundFiltersProvider /> - a React context provider that will allow you to use the filters API in your application.
+• <BackgroundFiltersProvider /> - React context provider for the filters API

-• useBackgroundFilters() - a React hook that will allow you to access the filters API in your application
+• useBackgroundFilters() - React hook to access the filters API

 import {